-For the third consecutive year, the 1-A classification will have its own individual weight class champions as the sport has continued to grow.
-This will also be the third year in a row the wrestling championships have been in Greensboro.
+For the sixth consecutive year, the 1-A classification will have its own individual weight class champions as the sport has continued to grow.
+This will also be the fifth year in a row the wrestling championships have been in Greensboro.
 Prior to that the event had a seven-year run at the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem.

-The tournament will run through Saturday evening with the championship finals, starting at 5 p.m.
-This is the 25th year that the wrestling championships have been “classified”; prior to 1987, all wrestlers, regardless of the size of the school, competed for a single title.
+The tournament will run through Saturday evening with the championship finals, scheduled to start no earlier than 4 p.m.
+This is the 28th year that the wrestling championships have been "classified"; prior to 1987, all wrestlers, regardless of the size of the school, competed for a single title.

 The NCHSAA, with a strong tradition in wrestling, has been offering a championship in the sport since the 1930's.

-Earlier this month two of those defending tournament champions also won their respective classifications in the NCHSAA dual team championships.
-Those dual team champs include Parkland (4-A), Orange (3-A), Piedmont (2-A) and West Wilkes (1-A).
+Earlier this month titles were decided in the NCHSAA dual team championships.
+Those dual team champs include Fayetteville Jack Britt (4-A), Newton Fred T. Foard (3-A), West Lincoln (2-A) and Mitchell (1-A).